 Once infected, it’s essential to take your ball python to the vet as soon as possible for treatment.

-Most rooms are around 20-30% relative humidity, so going too high isn’t likely to be an issue.
+The good news is that most rooms are around 20-30% relative humidity, so going too high isn’t likely to be an issue.

 How is this done?

 The following section deals with the information you may need.

 9 Ways To Keep Ball Python Tank Humidity Up

 This section talks about the different ways to maintain your ball python tank’s relative humidity.

 Remember to keep track of the tank’s relative humidity with a good hygrometer.

 A hygrometer is a device that measures the quantity of water vapor in air and humidity.